 I don’t have a set time for this hour but it’s usually on the weekends and never when my daughter is sleeping.
 (I have a rule that I don’t do housework during nap time!)

-My husband usually helps too with things like taking out the rubbish, folding laundry, cleaning any leftover dishes etc. but honestly, because we keep things simple there isn’t a ton to do.
+My husband usually helps too with things like taking out the rubbish, folding laundry, cleaning any leftover dishes etc. but honestly, because we keep have a simple lifestyle there isn’t a ton to do.

 In fact, I’ve found that if I get behind (when my husband works a lot of nights or someone’s sick) that I can do a complete top to bottom clean in about two hours.
 This is definitely one of the benefits of living in a small home!